Ashley-P/mytui/Documentation.md

     tui_button() creates a tButton struct and returns a pointer to it.
 It also creates a widget struct and assigns the parent argument to it.

-    calculate_min_size() Calculates the minimum size for each widget so that they can be drawn properly
+    calculate_min_size calculates the minimum size for each widget.
+It returns a sMinSize struct so it can be used recursively if the case is FRAME.

     max_sMinSize compares two sMinSize structs and returns a struct with the largest of each variables
 ---